Physical therapy exercises can help manage pain and discomfort caused by scoliosis.

 - Keep your torso as upright as possible at all times.

-- Begin shifting your weight back and forth, allowing the forward knee to bend as you feel the weight shift onto it.
+- Begin shifting your weight back and forth, allowing the knee in front to bend as you feel the weight shift onto it.

-- As you shift your weight forward, raise the arm that is opposite of your forward leg as high as possible to the sky.
+- As you shift your weight forward, raise the arm that is opposite of your front leg as high as possible.

 - Perform this exercise only on that side.
-Perform two to three sets of five to 10 reps.
+Perform 2 to 3 sets of 5 to 10 reps.